Closed

 Directions

-From Big Piney, Wyoming, head west on Wyoming State Highway 350 for approximately 10 miles.
-Continue on County Road 111/Middle Piney Road for an additional 10 miles into Bridger-Teton National Forest where the road becomes Forest Service Road 10046.
-Follow FS 10046 for approximately 2 miles, then veer left at the fork onto FS 10024 heading towards Middle Piney Lake.
-Follow FS 10024 for approximately 0.75 miles to a second fork and veer left again.
-Continue for less than one mile and turn left onto FS 10137 to access the campground.
-Total distance from Big Piney is approximately 24 miles.
+From Big Piney, head west on Wyoming State Highway 350 for approximately 10 miles (road becomes County Road 111/Middle Piney Road).
+Continue 10 miles to enter Bridger-Teton National Forest (road becomes FS 10046).
+Follow FS 10046 for 2 miles, veer left onto FS 10024 toward Middle Piney Lake.
+After 0.75 miles, veer left again at the fork to stay on FS 10024.
+Continue less than one mile and turn left onto FS 10137 to reach the campground.
+Total distance: approximately 24 miles, 39 minutes.

 Amenities